pruthviraj-kalashetty/verilog-practice/Verilog-HDL-and-RTL-Design/11-Sequential-RTL/03-Shift-Registers/04-Parallel-In-Parallel-Out/README.md

 ## 📌 Module Description

-The **Parallel-In Serial-Out (PISO) Shift Register** is a sequential circuit that loads multiple data bits **in parallel** and shifts them out **serially** through a single output on each active clock edge.
+The **Parallel-In Parallel-Out (PIPO) Shift Register** is a sequential circuit that loads multiple data bits **in parallel** and transfers the stored data to the parallel outputs simultaneously on each active clock edge.
 Implemented using procedural statements in behavioral abstraction.

 ---